 While hybrid performance in some use-cases like Gaming or Virtual Reality might lag Native apps, and the availability of interfaces to new OS features might occur few weeks later, the benefits are a single code base for both iOS & Android and same & consistent user experience across the platforms.

 So… which is better?

 These days, it doesn’t much matter which you choose.
-Hybrid technologies having caught up with Native in-terms of Performance and both Apple iOS and Google Android explicitly supporting hybrid technologies on their platforms by offering performance features to WebView.
+Hybrid technologies having caught up with Native in terms of Performance and both Apple iOS and Google Android explicitly supporting hybrid technologies on their platforms by offering performance features to WebView.
 Therefore, for the vast majority of apps, there really is no difference.
-Unless, a team is building a game app or is anticipating to be on-stage during a new iOS or Android release launch with a cutting-edge feature the choice of either approach should not be the determining factor.
+Unless a team is building a game app or is anticipating being on-stage during a new iOS or Android release launch with a cutting-edge feature the choice of either approach should not be the determining factor.